j-fu/GridVisualize.jl/README.md

 [keyword arguments](https://j-fu.github.io/GridVisualize.jl/dev/api/#GridVisualize.available_kwargs).

 ### Plotters
-Plotters can be e.g. Plots, GLMakie, PlutoVista - we pass the module exported by the package.
+Plotters can be e.g. Plots, PyPlot, GLMakie, PlutoVista - we pass the module exported by the package.
 Different plotters can be used at the same time.

 ### Multiple plots in one plotting window